-Since the 1960’s there has been development of an Australian Indigenous fashion industry that encompasses fabric printing, clothing design, small and large business models and supports the growth and training of indigenous younger generations in varying capacities.
-Some regions have been more invested than others.
+Since the 1960s there has been development of an Australian Indigenous fashion industry that encompasses fabric printing, clothing design, small and large business models and supports the growth and training of indigenous younger generations in varying capacities.
 There has been decades long textile and fashion development in the Northern Territory art centres and more recent establishment of art centres and programs focused on textile and fashion development in the Kimberley region of WA and northern QLD.
-There are also individual artists particularly those based in urban regions of the country producing their own lines of fashion and accessories.
+There are also individual artists, particularly those based in urban regions of the country, producing their own lines of fashion and accessories.
 The alignment with the fine arts sector and current art centres models are connecting forces that has seen the development of different models in regional and remote communities.

-There is great potential to build and support economic, cultural and social developments for indigenous artists, their families and communities through further strengthening of the industry.
-To support investigate future developments in the sector this research was undertaken to look at the approaches of designers and textile makers within Africa and South East Asia.
-These regions and particularly the industry of South Africa share common traits to Australian indigenous industry development.
+This research was undertaken to look at the approaches of designers and textile makers within Africa and South East Asia.
+These regions share common traits to Australian indigenous industry development.
 They create unique and culturally rich art, textiles and design that reflect on historical and contemporary culture and expression but have a limited market within their nations.
-As such they have significant strategies in place to develop local industry for national and international consumption.
-They are building international audiences and retail opportunities to make for a growing and sustainable industry that benefits the growth of the nation.

 The research in this report is based upon travel and investigation in major fashion capitols, including the western strongholds of New York and London and more importantly the developing fashion capitols of South Africa, Kuala Lumpur and Java.